readysetmark/WealthPulse/Readme.md

 Balance Report
 - [ ] Can I improve the entry filtering code?
+- [x] Can I get rid of the list comprehension?
 - [ ] Can I clean it up so the balance query function is just sub-function calls?

 All Reports